jakimfett/functions.sh/doc/app/miNAS.md

 apply it to our target system,

 and then compare it with the `diff` utility to tell us what we need to know:
-`Functionally, can I write my data to the system I'm working on?`
+`Functionally, can we write my data to the system I'm working on?`

 ####### Example Code